afska/gba-link-connection/docs/wireless_adapter.md

 ⚠️ IDs are randomly generated.
 Each time you broadcast or connect, the adapter assigns you a new id.

 ⚠️ Reading broadcasts is a two-step process: First, you send `0x1c`.
 Then, wait until the adapter retrieves data (games usually wait 1 full second).
-Lastly, send a `0x1e` and it will returned what's described above.
+Lastly, send a `0x1e` and it will return what's described above.

 #### Setup - `0x17`